MonashDeepNeuron/HPC-Training/src/chapter7/synchronisation.md

 }
 ```

-* **Reduction**: Based on the nature of the program, sometimes, the best solution will be to use `reduction`.
+* **Reduction**: Based on the problem, sometimes, the best solution will be to use `reduction`.
 Let's analyse what this code is doing:

 > Using `reduction` here results in significantly better performance.
 > - A quick way to do some simple benchmarking is: `time a-command`